HarshShah2025/90-days-devops/01-networking/README.md

 - Load Balancers (L4 & L7) for traffic distribution and scalability

-### 06. Networking Commands
+### 07. Networking Commands
-- Traceroute,ifconfig etc..
+- Traceroute, ifconfig etc..
 ---

 ## 🚀 Why This Matters for DevOps